ZiluLiang/Pirate-fMRI_Analysis/scripts/Exp1_fmri/MultivariateAnalysisPipeline.md

 $$
 \hat{k} =  \arg\max_{k\in[1,2,…,m]}  pearsonr(\hat{B_{fit}}_k,\bar{B_{val}})
 $$
 $\hat{k}$ would be used as the estimated functional dimensionality for the held-out run.
-To obtain a metric for reconstruction quality on this held-out run, we computed the $\hat{k}$ dimensional reconstruction across the fitting subset and validation subset, then compared it against the held-out run.
+To obtain a metric for reconstruction quality on this held-out run, we computed the $\hat{k}$ -dimensional reconstruction across the fitting subset and validation subset, then compared it against the held-out run.
 That is, we computed the average activity pattern matrix across the three runs of fitting and validation subset $\bar{B_{fv}}$, performed SVD on $\bar{B_{fv}}$, and obtained $\hat{B_{fv}}_k$ which was a $\hat{k}$ dimensional reconstruction of the data.
 We computed the correlation between $\hat{B_{fv}}_k$ and the held-out $B_{test}$ to obtain a metric of reconstruction quality.

-Script that implement this analysis in ROI can be found [HERE](/scripts/Exp1_fmri/multivariate/computeCVSVDdim_withinaxis.py)
+Script that implements this analysis in ROI can be found [HERE](/scripts/Exp1_fmri/multivariate/computeCVSVDdim_withinaxis.py)

 ## Parallel vs Orthogonal Neural Vector Analysis
-**Note this analysis is not yet implemented by the estimators.**
+**Note that this analysis is not yet implemented by the estimators.**
 Let $𝑓_𝑗$ be the coordinate of stimuli $j$ in neural representation space $ℝ^𝑚$ ($m$ being the number of voxels).
 For any two stimuli $𝑗,𝑘$, we define the neural vector (coding direction) from $𝑗$ to $𝑘$ as:
 $$𝑣_{𝑗𝑘}=𝑓_𝑗− 𝑓_𝑘$$
-For any given pair of neural vectors, we can compute its cosine similarity as an indicator of how parallel these two neural vectors are
+For any given pair of neural vectors, we can compute their cosine similarity as an indicator of how parallel these two neural vectors are
 $$cos⁡(𝑣_1, 𝑣_2)=  \frac{𝑣_1 \times 𝑣_2}{\left\Vert 𝑣_1 \right\Vert \times \left\Vert 𝑣_2 \right\Vert}$$

 This is used in combination with the RSA analysis in a cross-validated fashion to quantify how the rule representations are aligned to each other.
-Script that implement this analysis in ROI can be found [HERE](/scripts/Exp1_fmri/multivariate/PTAregRSAtwofold.py).
+Script that implements this analysis in ROI can be found [HERE](/scripts/Exp1_fmri/multivariate/PTAregRSAtwofold.py).

-For visualization purpose, we computed the PS from the average activity pattern across runs,  generated a null distribution of PS, and then classified participants according to their PS and the null distribution.
-This is done using the following scripts: [PS computation and classification](/scripts/Exp1_fmri/multivariate/computeAxisPS_navi.py), [MDS isualization](/scripts/Exp1_fmri/multivariate/dimreduc_MDS_parallelaxisgroups.py)
+For visualisation purposes, we computed the PS from the average activity pattern across runs,  generated a null distribution of PS, and then classified participants according to their PS and the null distribution.
+This is done using the following scripts: [PS computation and classification](/scripts/Exp1_fmri/multivariate/computeAxisPS_navi.py), [MDS visualisation](/scripts/Exp1_fmri/multivariate/dimreduc_MDS_parallelaxisgroups.py)

 ## Vector addition analysis
 To test the vector addition hypothesis, we ran regressions to predict the activity pattern of test stimuli as linear combinations of activity patterns of training stimuli.
 To avoid overfitting, we averaged the activity patterns of a given stimulus across odd runs and across even runs to obtain an odd-even split for cross-validation.

 Regression weights fitted with the averaged patterns from the odd split were applied to the even split to validate the regression model fit and vice versa.
-Let $X_{tr,odd}, X_{tr,even}$ be the activity pattern matrix of training stimuli for odd and even splits respectively,  and $X_{te,odd}, X_{te,even}$ denotes the activity pattern matrix of test stimuli for odd and even splits respectively.
-Each row of an activity pattern matrix (denoted by $x_{te,odd}, x_{te,even}$) is the activity pattern of a stimulus.
+Let $X_{tr, odd}, X_{tr, even}$ be the activity pattern matrix of training stimuli for odd and even splits respectively,  and $X_{te, odd}, X_{te, even}$ denotes the activity pattern matrix of test stimuli for odd and even splits respectively.
+Each row of an activity pattern matrix (denoted by $x_{te, odd}, x_{te, even}$) is the activity pattern of a stimulus.
 We obtained two weight matrices $W_odd$ and $W_even$ in which each row (denoted by $w_{odd}, w_{even}$) is a set of ordinary least square estimates obtained for predicting a test stimulus:
 $$
 w_{odd}=\arg\min_{w} f(x)  \|x_{te,odd}-wX_{tr,odd}\|_2 \n
 $$